Abishek1027/m1-projectgoal/Report/USB_abstraction.rst

 - Device binding - get a device pointer (here, we are getting USB device pointer)
 - Register a device - registering USB device with appropriate report descriptor (Report descriptor tells about exact functionalities of device)
 - Set protocol code - USB HID Protocol code.
-- Init and Enable - Initialize and Enabling it for Working.
+- Init and Enable - Initialize and enabling it for Working.

 Functional Requirement 2 read: